robstave/angular2-training/session-three/page2.md

 }
 ```

-When the ChickenList is created, a few chickens are created in the constructor and added to the chickens property of the
+When the Chicken-List component is created, a few chickens are created in the constructor and added to the _chickens_ property of the
 list component.
+Note that some of the chickens do not use all the property values.

+## Inputs
+So we have a list of chickens rather than just some strings.
+All that is needed to pass this into the component
+is to change the data types.

-Now in the Chicken component, import the chicken model and change the property type
+In Chicken.component.ts, import the chicken model and change the property type

 ```typescript
 import { Component, OnInit, Input } from '@angular/core';